toddfoster/sharedprayers/README.md

 ### 2025 July
 - x Remove symlinks as holders of information (no longer supported by hugo; big project!)
+- x Update to work with current version of hugo

+## 2022-2024
+- x add lff2018 feasts to template spreadsheet
+- x use lff2018.json to generate collects, lessons from shortcodes
+- x provide options & defaults for page numbers, hymn numbers for sanctus, Lord's prayer, fraction

 ### 2022 February
 - x summaries of each week's lesson references for easy cut/paste